-It's no problem to run Pyarmor in Docker or CI pipeline to obfuscate user's application.
+It's no problem to run Pyarmor in Docker or CI pipeline to obfuscate user's application by Pyarmor Basic or Pro license.
 Register pyarmor with pyarmor-regfile-xxxx.zip same as above.
-But It's not allowed to distribute pyarmor self and any Pyarmor License to customer
+But It's not allowed to distribute pyarmor self and any Pyarmor License to your customers